Small actions at home can help children acquire the ability to analyze real and priority needs by having responsible consumption.

 Justify the purchases well, do not buy by buying, explaining that some toys are good for their learning or physical development and that others are only playful, although they are also important, they should be in second place on the priority scale.

 But even in important things like clothes or footwear, it is positive to make them understand the importance of giving value to what you have.
-Parents sometimes sin to give everything to our children even in things where they do not decide as for example that a child has 10 pairs of shoes.
+Parents sometimes sin to give everything to their children even in things where they do not decide as for example that a child has 10 pairs of shoes.
 We have to teach them to value that even if they have 2 or 3 pairs of shoes for them it is enough.

 Remember that it starts with us and, before you know it, responsible consumption will be part of your family’s daily life.